msecrist-couchbase/smallcb-training-capella/README.md

 output (stdout / stderr) is not streaming?

+SECURITY: use another user 'play' and pkill all of play's processes after timeout, where play might be in the same couchbase group as couchbase user?

 SECURITY: cbworkloadgen or any submitted program can run longer than the play-server's timeout?